 Camouflage creams can help to cover and conceal erythema and telangiectasia.
 (Changing Faces provides free skin camouflage clinics in England and Scotland.
 You may require a referral from your GP.)

-Some people have a response with light or laser therapy.
-Briefly, a laser or very bright light of a certain wavelength can destroy tiny blood vessels under the skin but without damaging the nearby tissue.
+Some people have a good response with light or laser therapy.
+A laser or very bright light of a certain wavelength can destroy tiny blood vessels under the skin but without damaging the nearby tissue.
 This can remove the telangiectasia and improve erythema.
 Your doctor or skin specialist will advise if this is an option for you.
 These treatments are not usually available under the NHS though.

 Treatment for rosacea spots and cysts

 Certain antibiotics are the usual treatment.
 They usually work well but it is not clear why they work, as there is no proven germ (bacterium) that causes rosacea.
 Some antibiotics reduce inflammation in the skin as well as killing bacteria and this may be why they work for rosacea.
 A rub-on (topical) antibiotic called metronidazole is the common treatment if you have just a few small spots (papules).
-If you have many spots or cysts (pustules) then antibiotic tablets such as a tetracycline or erythromycin may be used.
+If you have many spots or cysts (pustules) then antibiotic tablets such as a tetracycline, doxycycline or erythromycin may be used.

 Some improvement may occur after 2-3 weeks of treatment.
 However, it commonly takes a 6- to 12-week course of antibiotics to clear spots and cysts.
 One reason why antibiotic treatment fails is that some people give up on treatment after a few weeks without completing the full course.